mjt-books/python-book/chapters/chapter-7.md

 5. **Log statistics instead of raw tensors.**
    - Track per-layer mean, std, max, min over a few batches.
    - Look for layers where variance explodes or collapses when switching precision.
+   - Compare these statistics between FP32 and low-precision runs.

+6. **For quantized models, test layer-by-layer.**
+   - Some tools let you run a “hybrid” model where only part of the graph is quantized.
+   - Use this to identify which layers contribute most to accuracy loss.

 ### Practical mitigation checklist